OpenCTI-Platform/docs/docs/deployment/managers.md

 More information can be found [here](../administration/decay-rules.md).

+## Trash manager

+The trash manager is responsible to delete permanently elements stored in the trash after a specified period of time (7 days by default).

+More information about the trash can be found [here](../usage/delete-restore.md).

 ## Filigran telemetry manager

 The telemetry manager collects periodically statistical data about platform usage.